 The school is housed in modern, centrally air-conditioned facilities that are wheelchair accessible.
-Fully equipped computer and medical labs afford students hands-on training and include computers with updated software, printers, and medical equipment.
+Fully equipped labs afford students hands-on training and include computers with updated software, printers, and equipment.
 The student-to-computer ratio is one-to-one for each program.
-Teaching labs for all medical programs contain real-world workstations to augment the student's acclimation to patient care and other such needs that will be encountered in the professional setting.

 All students have access to the Library Information Resources Network (LIRN) online library database.
 The LIRN Virtual Library Collection consists of an expanded academic database consisting of a variety of holdings, including arts and the humanities, social sciences, science, and technology.